Best Mattress Foundation: Reviews and Buyer’s Guide

 A simple search on Google will give you hundreds of mattress foundation results, which can make choosing the best one a bit of a challenge.
 To make your search easier, we’ll be discussing our eight recommended foundations.
 Let’s dive in.

-Amerisleep sells our recommended mattress foundation.
-We like the Amerisleep’s Mattress Foundation because it’s easy to setup, comes with removable legs, comes with a 5-year warranty, and is competitively priced.
-Plus, it comes with free shipping!
-Amerisleep’s Mattress Foundation is 8.5 inches thick and, with the legs, stands at 13.25 inches tall.
+Amerisleep’s foundation is 8.5 inches thick and, with the legs, stands at 13.25 inches tall.
 Because it has detachable birch legs, it can be used as a base on its own or placed down within your bed frame where a box spring would be found.

 This foundation has pine side panels with grey upholstery, matching most decor, and an encapsulated slat pack.
-To make sure your bed stays in place, Amerisleep designs this slat pack to have a non-slip surface.
-The slats within this wooden slat pack are exactly 3 inches apart, which makes them ideal for supporting almost every mattress type.
+To make sure your bed stays in place, Amerisleep designs this slat pack with a non-slip surface.

 Amerisleep’s foundation requires zero tools to set up because it has a special peg-locking system for easy assembly.
 Their foundation can hold up to 800 pounds, in addition to the weight of the mattress.
 The price of this foundation is $275 for a Queen.